UCF Knights women's volleyball

-The UCF Knights women's volleyball program represents the University of Central Florida in National Collegiate Athletics Association (NCAA) Division I. The Knights compete in the American Athletic Conference (The American) and play their home games on UCF's main campus in Orlando, Florida at The Venue at UCF.
-The Knights are currently led by head coach Todd Dagenais.
+The UCF Knights women's volleyball program represents the University of Central Florida in National Collegiate Athletic Association (NCAA) Division I. The Knights compete in the Big 12 Conference and play their home games on UCF's main campus in Orlando, Florida at The Venue at UCF.
+The Knights are currently led by head coach Matt Botsford.

 History

 The Knights volleyball program began in 1975 under Lucy McDaniel, who would lead the team through the 1979 season.
 The Knights went 30–8–0 in their inaugural year.
 The highlight of McDaniel's tenure at UCF, and the women's volleyball program, was their 1978 perfect 55–0 season in which they won the Division II AIAW National Championship.

 In 1982, the team joined their first conference, the Sunshine State Conference, which they left following the 1983 season.
 The program was a member of the New South Women's Athletic Conference (NSWAC) from 1985 to 1989.
 The Knights then joined the American South Conference in 1990, and spent 1991 in the Sun Belt Conference.
 In 1993, the Knights joined the Atlantic Sun Conference, where they remained until joining Conference USA in 2005.
 In 2013, UCF joined the American Athletic Conference.

+In ten seasons in The American, UCF won six conference titles, including five straight from 2018-2022, and made the postseason seven times.
+Head coach Todd Dagenais became the program's winningest head coach following a victory over Florida State in the first round of the NCAA Volleyball Tournament in 2019.

+Dagenais retired from college coaching in 2023, and was replaced by former associate head coach Jenny Maurer.
+The Knights joined the Big 12 Conference starting with the 2023 season.